nbeaver/cmd_oysters/readme.rst

 .. _not be available in a new terminal: http://unix.stackexchange.com/questions/1288/preserve-bash-history-in-multiple-terminal-windows
 .. _length of the history file: http://stackoverflow.com/questions/9457233/unlimited-bash-history/19533853#19533853
 .. _shellsink: http://shell-sink.blogspot.com/
-.. _addresses many of these problems: https://www.debian-administration.org/article/625/Making_The_Bash_History_More_Useful
+.. _addressed many of these problems: https://www.debian-administration.org/article/625/Making_The_Bash_History_More_Useful
 .. _appears to have stopped: https://groups.google.com/forum/#!topic/shell-sink/RxMP6AsT5zw
 .. _around mid 2011: https://github.com/joshuacronemeyer/shellsink